vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 > Is a sales simulation enough to make a positive impact on the sales person's performance?
 Can we do something better?

 I voiced out my concern.
 The reply was it definitely was not enough, but this was a step in the right direction.
-I was not convinced.
+I was not fully convinced.

 ### Understanding the Users' world

 I sought agreement about talking to the users before jumping in to the solution mode.
-Reason being - I was clueless about the field of Sales.
-I clearly communicated my inability to design without any knowledge of the field or what the problems were.
 My CEO agreed to my approach.
 He proactively connected me with few of his contacts from the Sales community.

 I jotted down the following questions and talking points that would guide me in uncovering the pain points of our potential users: